4 Ways to Cultivate the Healing Power of Gratitude

 “You were given life; it is your duty (and also your entitlement as a human being) to find something beautiful within life, no matter how slight.”—Elizabeth Gilbert

 Gratitude is perhaps the most powerful force that we can use to improve the quality of our lives, find happiness and fulfilment, create and maintain loving relationships and improve our health.
 Knowing what we are grateful for in life means knowing who we are, what matters to us and what makes each day meaningful.
-Robert Emmons and Michael McCullough (2003) found that people who practise gratitude experience greater emotional well-being and physical health than those who don’t.
+Robert Emmons and Michael McCullough (2003) found that people who practice gratitude experience greater emotional well-being and physical health than those who don’t.
 Their study showed that those who consciously focused on gratitude:

 Practicing gratitude can help us live wholeheartedly, because gratitude helps us be in a positive frame of mind, focus in the present moment, experience profound inner transformation and improve our health.
 Practicing gratitude also counteracts our sense of scarcity, the all-too-common feeling that there’s never enough of anything, be it money, love, time.